Sure, shepherds, collies and retrievers have shiny coats, winning personalities and the ability to make any heart melt.

 - Teach your dog that the sound of the click means “treat” by clicking it and then giving the dog a high-value treat.
 Soon they’ll connect the sound of the click with the reward you give them.

 - This next part takes a little practice.
 Click exactly when your dog exhibits a behavior you would like them to learn.
 For example, if you want to teach the dog to lie down, when you see them lie down on their own, immediately click the clicker and give them a treat.

 - Practice.
 Your dog will realize that the sound of the click means you want them to exhibit this behavior.
 They’ll start lying down when they hear the click.
 Just don’t forget to reward their excellent behavior.

 The great thing about clicker training is it can work for many different behaviors.
 Give it a shot!

 This video provides an example of how to start clicker training with your dog:

-Having an energetic dog can be a handful, but it can be the most joyful experience ever.
-He will make you laugh often and remind you how great it is to have him in your life.
-Just remember to give him the exercise he needs — otherwise, you may need to invest in rubber furniture.
+And if you already have an energetic dog, yes, they can certainly be a handful.
+But please remember that pets can be the most joyful experience ever.
+They will make you laugh often and remind you how great it is to have them in your life.

 Just don’t forget to give your dog the exercise they need.
 Again, that’s the true secret to calm down an energetic dog.